|Title:||Joel E. Smilow '54 Head Coach of Football|

 A Concord, N.H., native, he and his wife, Wendy, live in Madison and have three children: Ashley, Lindsey and Alexander '14.

 |Title:||Assistant Coach - Special Teams Coordinator (WR)|

-Kevin Cahill, Yale’s second-year special teams coordinator, spent four years as an assistant coach at the University of Maine - the last three working with special teams – before coming to New Haven.
+Kevin Cahill completed his second year as Yale’s special teams coordinator.
+He spent four years as an assistant coach at the University of Maine - the last three working with special teams – before coming to New Haven.

 He was a three-year starting quarterback at Springfield (Mass.)
 College, who led the team to two NCAA Playoff appearances.

 Cahill also coached the Black Bears’ running backs and wide receivers while serving as the director of personnel and the NFL liason.
 He coached two All-Americans (Jared Turcotte, Jhamal Fluellen) and six all-conference players while at Orono.